amontalenti/diffsanity/README.md

 ### Support multiple source folders

-In a common use case, let's say I have an SDCard and a CompactFlash card, both plugged into the same USB-C reader.
+In a common use case, let's say I have an SD Card and a CompactFlash card, both plugged into the same USB-C reader.
 I want to check if all the data from both of those is in the backup folder.
 I could support this by implementing something like `--and, -a`, as in: